 Ramirez qualifies kink as a broad term that may encompass various “non-traditional” sexual acts.
 “Kink is anything that falls outside the bounds of culturally defined expectations, which, because of often wildly puritanical societies, could basically be anything that’s not penile-vaginal intercourse.”
-Enjoyment of bondage, spanking, role play, and dominance and submission are some kinks that Carol Queen, PhD, resident sexologist at sex-toy company Good Vibrations, says are among the most popular.
+Enjoyment of bondage, spanking, role play, praise, and dominance and submission are some kinks that Carol Queen, PhD, resident sexologist at sex-toy company Good Vibrations, says are among the most popular.
 And handcuffs, consensual choking, and other forms of BDSM have grown more popularly mainstream since the release of the Fifty Shades of Grey franchise.

 So, again, the difference between a kink and a fetish looks like this: